Feds probe ‘quality’ of repairs on plane in Hawaii crash

 “Weight and balance has a factor in the safety of these operations and that’s a calculation that needs to be made before a plane is operated,” she said.

 In the 2016 incident, the twin-engine plane stalled three times and spun repeatedly before the pilot managed to land it after the skydivers jumped out, the NTSB said in its investigative report.
-The 1967 twin turboprop plane was too heavily weighted toward the back, which was blamed on the pilot.
+The plane was too heavily weighted toward the back, which was blamed on the pilot.

-Charred debris from the plane remained on the field at Dillingham Airfield, and it could stay there for three or four days before being removed to a secure location.
+The plane remains on the field at Dillingham Airfield, and it could stay there for three or four days before being removed to a secure location.
 The airport remains closed.

 The NSTB will issue a preliminary report in about two weeks.
 The final report, which will include the cause of the accident, could take up to two years, but Homendy said the NTSB has at times issued urgent safety recommendations before the final report, if warranted.